 Gamma Communications plc and subsidiaries (“Gamma”) UK Tax Strategy

 This tax strategy covers all the Gamma companies and explains the group’s approach to tax.
 Its publication follows the requirements set out in UK Finance Act 2016 Schedule 19 and adds to them where appropriate.
-It applies to the financial years ending December 2022 and onwards and was approved by the Board on 28th July 2022.
+It applies to the financial year ending December 2023 onwards and was approved by the Board on 27th July 2023.

 Gamma’s Tax Risk Management

 The Gamma CFO is responsible for the delivery of the tax strategy and for managing the tax risks that arise in the countries where Gamma operates.
 In managing these risks, Gamma’s approach is driven by the following three principles:

 - To act with integrity and transparency in our dealings with all relevant stakeholders, including the tax authorities in the countries we operate

 - To meet the tax compliance requirements required of us by filing returns and paying our tax liabilities on time